Handling Missing Modalities in Multimodal Survival Prediction for Non-Small Cell Lung Cancer: Results

-Taken together, these observations motivate a multimodal integration strategy, as none of the three data streams, when considered in isolation, provides a fully reliable prognostic separation, yet they capture complementary signals that may become synergistic when jointly modeled.
+Using these embeddings, we ran a UMAP-based representation analysis to probe the prognostic signal encoded by each modality (Figure~\ref{fig:umap_modalities}).
+This representation analysis serves as a preliminary, mortality-based assessment rather than a direct reflection of the time-to-event task.
+Patients are stratified into \textit{Survivors} and \textit{Non-Survivors} by 5-year status, mirroring the cohort characterization in Section~\ref{cohort}.
+WSI embeddings (Fig.~\ref{fig:umap_modalities}.a) show locally coherent substructures, likely reflecting histological tissue organization, yet without statistically significant outcome-level separation ($p = 0.2097$).
+The unsupervised histopathological representations encode meaningful morphological patterns but do not linearly discriminate prognostic groups, plausibly due to high intra-class heterogeneity and the limited number of available WSIs for this study.
+Differently, CT embeddings (Fig.~\ref{fig:umap_modalities}.b) exhibit a statistically robust linear separation between \textit{Survivors} (green) and \textit{Non-Survivors} (red), confirmed by a significant group-separation test ($p = 0.0421$).
+The tabular feature space (Fig.~\ref{fig:umap_modalities}.c) shows high variance and no evident outcome-group separation ($p = 0.2952$), confirming that clinical variables alone are insufficient to stratify patients in this cohort. \bb Taken together, these observations motivate a multimodal integration strategy, as none of the three data streams, when considered in isolation, provides a fully reliable prognostic separation, yet they capture complementary signals that may become synergistic when jointly modeled.
 In the following section, we move beyond exploratory mortality-based analyses and quantitatively evaluate the predictive performance of each unimodal representation on the full survival modeling task. \bb